laxa88/app-test-panda/README.md

 1. In this folder, run `npm i` to install all dependencies

-2. To start the app in development mode, run `npm run start`
+2. To start the app in development mode, run `npm run start`.
+You can then access the page on `http://localhost:8080` (default).

+## More Commands

+1. To build the app for production, run `npm run build`.
+The result will be generated into the top-level `/dist` folder.

+2. To test individual components in a sandbox environment, we use Storybook; Run `npm run storybook`.
+A new browser tab should automatically open at `http://localhost:9001` (default).

+3. To run unit tests for the project, run `npm run test`.

+4. To run ESlint (for common code, syntax or style violations), run `npm run lint`.

 ## Development Notes